RULES – 108th Session

 A motion to adjourn the Council meeting shall always be in order, except when a member is in possession of the floor, while the yes and nos are being called, when adjournment was the last motion decided and there was no intervening business.

-A motion to adjourn cannot be amended but a motion to a given day or time may be and is open to debate.
-A motion to adjourn cannot be amended but a motion to a given day or time may be and is open to debate.
+A motion to adjourn cannot be amended but a motion to postpone to a given day or time may be and is open to debate as specified in Rule 17.

 RULE 16 – MOTION TO LAY ON THE TABLE